edxmorgan/uvms-simulator/doc/userdoc.rst

    ..  .. note:: //
    ..
 It is normal to see the message ``Warning: Invalid frame ID "odom" passed to canTransform argument target_frame - frame does not exist``.
 This warning appears because the ``joint_state_publisher_gui`` node needs a moment to start.
 The ``joint_state_publisher_gui`` provides a GUI to generate a random configuration for the robot, which will be displayed in *RViz*.

-2. **Start the Reach Alpha 5 Example**
+2. **Start the main bringup**

-   Open a terminal, source your ROS2 workspace, and execute the launch file with:
+   Open a terminal, source your ROS 2 workspace, and execute the launch file with:

    .. code-block:: shell